 Motivating students is a part of every teacher’s job.

 And while honey and vinegar may be great in the kitchen, the best kind of motivation comes from within your students themselves.

-When we encourage intrinsic motivation in the members of our classes, we set them up for success even after they leave our classrooms.
+By encouraging intrinsic motivation in your students, you’ll be setting them up for success even after they leave your classrooms!